aapoalas/libclang_deno/README.md

 Deno bindings to the C lang library C API.
 The aim of this project is to implement the entire C API, currently targeting `libclang.so.13`.
-The bindings are meant to be close to the original API, while adding (optional) grabage collection, some API name prettifying (f.ex. expanding `Attr` to `Attribute`, `Param` to `Parameter` etc.) and of course, wrapping the raw Deno FFI API with a more idiomatic and (somewhat) fully typed TypeScript API.
+The bindings are meant to be close to the original API, while adding (optional) garbage collection, some API name prettifying (f.ex. expanding `Attr` to `Attribute`, `Param` to `Parameter` etc.) and of course, wrapping the raw Deno FFI API with a more idiomatic and (somewhat) fully typed TypeScript API.